-Biden Urges Assault Weapons Ban, as U.S. House Democrats Advance Gun Control Bills - NewsBreak
+Biden urges assault weapons ban, as U.S. House Democrats advance gun control bills - NewsBreak

 Republican Rep. Mike Johnson of Louisiana blamed secularization for mass shootings, and Republican Rep. Tom Tiffany of Wisconsin said gun violence “came down to family values.”

-Rep. Madeleine Dean (D-Penn.) said she was horrified by the rhetoric from Republicans on the committee and said that they were more concerned with protecting guns than with the victims of gun violence.
+U.S. Rep. Madeleine Dean, D-4th District., said she was horrified by the rhetoric from Republicans on the committee and said that they were more concerned with protecting guns than with the victims of gun violence.

 “Where is the outrage over the slaughter of 19 kids and two school teachers?” she said.